suhangself/suhangself.github.io/_pages/about.md

-I have a broad interest in Robotics, Artificial Intelligence, Embodiment Intelligence, Human-robot Interaction.
+I have a broad interest in Robotics, Human-robot Interaction, Exoskeleton, Embodiment Intelligence, and Artificial Intelligence.